 Has your bank informed you of their recent security improvements?
 UK banks and financial institutions have been announcing the use of SMS Multi-Factor Authentication (MFA) to secure your accounts and financial transactions.
 So far we’ve seen the likes of HSBC, Co-Operative Bank, Metro Bank, NatWest Bank and many others jump on board the SMS MFA bandwagon, sending out communications assuring customers that this is the solution to “Strong Customer Authentication” – the new regulations which all UK banks must eventually meet.

 While the Financial Conduct Authority (FCA) agreed on a plan that allowed for phased implementation in the UK — giving us more time than the EU’s September 2019 deadline — the agreement still stipulates that UK institutions must-have steps in place to show that they are working toward the end goal of SCA compliance.
-Meaning that many institutions have taken steps to become compliant already and some will take the 18 month grace period that they have been afforded.
+Meaning that many institutions have taken steps to become compliant already, including seeking Finance compliance advice where necessary, and some will take the 18 month grace period that they have been afforded.

 What is strong customer authentication?

 We’ve touched on it here before, but Strong Customer Authentication (SCA) is a directive put in place by the EU’s Revised Directive on Payment Services, the Payment Services Directive 2 (PSD2) which stipulates that UK and European companies must adopt multi-factor authentication in order to increase the security of their electronic payments.